Alecg956/wardrobe/README.md

 3.  (optional) Connect an iOS device using a lightning connector if you are not planning on using the simulator
 4. If iOS device is connected, select the device from the simulator drop-down options next to the "Wardrobe" scheme selection
     (found in the gray rectangle to the right of the "stop" button), otherwise choose a simulator device
+    * if you are using a physical device, you will need to sign in and follow this guide: https://medium.com/swiftist/wireless-debugging-xcode-b6e98e26e022
 5. Press the "play" button at the top left corner of the interface
 6. Watch you simulator/device start and load the application
 7. Done!